digicosmos86/datascience-blog/docs/_posts/forget-about-matplotlib.you-should-be-using-altair.md

 When it comes to customization, this is where `altair` truly shines.
 While all these libraries are deeply customizable, these customization options could be buried in their extensive APIs, which can be difficult to find.
 With `altair`, configurations of each element of the charts, such as axes, makrs, titles, and headers, are logically organized together and clearly documented both in `altair` and `vega-lite` documentations.
 Foe example, you can easily find the options for `titleFontSize` or `subtitleFontWeight` that you can adjust, within the `configure_title()` function exposed by the `Chart` object that you create each time you build a new visualization.
 After you use these settings, you can save them in a default config object, which is simply a JSON that controls how each element should look by default, and you can use that config object as your default theme. \[This Medium\] post has a lot more details on default theming in `altair` based on data visualization guidelines.

-Below is a graph that I created recently for work with `altair` using my own defalt theme after a short learning curve.
+Below is a graph that I created recently for work with `altair` using my own default theme after a short learning curve, which looks so good I am ready to include into a publication.

 ![](/datascience-blog/assets/img/visualization-8.png)